Car Leasing Fees and Early buyout Fees

 When buying a leased car, you have two basic choices.
 Write them a check for the cost of the purchase or get a car loan to pay off the leasing company.

-You can find someone to buy out your lease or sell the car after you purchase it but the fact remains that you have to purchase it first.
+You can find someone to buy out your lease or sell the vehicle after you buy it but the fact remains that you have to purchase it first.

 Like any loan, you should shop around for the best deal.
 Don’t just look at the cost of the buyout or what your payments will be each month.
 Car loans are structured differently, and low monthly payments are not always the best car loan.